 - In the case of equity options, the assignment of a call position obliges the seller of a call option to deliver the underlying against payment.

 - In the case of equity options, the assignment of a put position obliges the seller of a put option to accept delivery of the underlying against payment.

 - In the case of options on futures, the seller of a call option is obliged to take a short position in the corresponding futures contract, or, in the case of options on an index, to settle in cash.

 - In the case of options on futures the seller of a put option has to take a long position in the corresponding futures contract or, for options on an index, settle in cash.

 - Assignments are binding.

 - Members receive assignment information before the batch starts.
 The end of the assignment process, per option product, is indicated by transmission of a product-specific "end-of assignment" message to the Eurex Members.

-An automatic exercise facility exercising open long option positions (including flexible options) on expiration day is available to the members.
+An automatic exercise facility exercising open long option positions (including Flexible Options) on expiration day is available to Members.

-The minimum in-the-money-amount specifies the amount a contract (not the single share) has to be in-the-money to be automatically exercised.
-A default minimum in-the-money amount of 99.99 is defined for all Eurex option products.
+The minimum in-the-money-amount specifies the amount an options contract has to be in-the-money to be automatically exercised.
+A default minimum in-the-money amount is defined for all Eurex option products.
 It can be individually adapted by Members.